Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "She’s guilty of some mirror fallacy, I believe.
 She’s treating Daar like he’s a breeding-stud from her own people.
 There is a *reason* they are a matriarchy, after all."

 The Kwmbwrw had the opposite gender ratio to the Gao, and their males were… not stupid, but gripped by their hormones and emotions to a degree that was genuinely alarming.
-Worse, that ratio wasn’t genetic, but came about as a result of male competition...and the resulting attrition.
+Worse, that ratio wasn’t genetic, but came about as a result of male competition... and the resulting attrition.
 The Kwmbwrw matriarchs only preserved an orderly society through an iron grip that sometimes bordered on totalitarianism.

 After all, their young maidens could be just as gripped by their hormones as the studs could be.
 They were a passionate people, *deeply and devastatingly* passionate.
 For Knight, getting his head around that fact had been the key to understanding Henenwgwyr’s intransigence… and her fear.
 She saw in the Gao a society that embraced their wild side in ways that would be genuinely catastrophic for her own people.